Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 5. Pinterest

-Pinterest is a social network that revolves around sharing ideas through “pins”.
-This platform skews towards women, but the gap is getting smaller as more men flock toward it.
+Pinterest is a social network that revolves around sharing ideas through “pins.”
+This platform skews toward a female audience, but the gap is getting smaller as more men flock toward it.
 Many people use Pinterest to look for purchase ideas, so you can post your products as “pins” along with their affiliate links.
-Anyone that searches for product ideas may see your post and follow the affiliate link to purchase it.
+Anyone who searches for product ideas may see your post and follow the affiliate link to purchase it.

 affiliate-marketing-how-to-get-traffic-pinterest